 “Don’t you children forget.
 I’m off to find prey meatier than you.”
 The Captain continued on, deeper into the crust, into bustling crowds and shouting, until he arrived at the home of his new associates.
-Though most of the buildings, especially the ones along the street, had actual walls of stone simply covered in paper, his associated had erected one purely of paper, effectively spreading the rumor that they were upstanding enough to be homeowners.
+Though most of the buildings, especially the ones along the street, had actual walls of stone simply covered in paper, his associates had erected one purely of paper, effectively spreading the rumor that they were upstanding enough to be homeowners.
 All it took to undo the upstanding of the house was a spirited flick or kick, but they’d built it at the very end of the street, artificially extending it in a way that few even noticed.

 Rob was about to lean up against its wall and rap on the door when he remembered that such an act would surely punch right through.
-His associates might not have noticed, because the entire paper box already rocked back and forth vigorously.
-The walls were paper thin, so the pirate could hear every last moan and pant being generated within.
+His associates might not have noticed, because the entire box already rocked back and forth vigorously.
+The walls were paper thin, so the pirate could hear every last moan and pant generated within.
 It seemed his associates were in the midst of associating with each other.
 He didn’t have all night, so he dragged his bare foot across the paperboard street, his toenails rending it loudly and producing a long curl of debris.